Hemiscorpius lepturus: Reproduction

-Hemiscorpius lepturus, same as all scorpions, are oviparous: male scorpions fertilize female eggs externally, which are deposited inside the body of the female scorpion.
+Hemiscorpius lepturus, same as all scorpions, are ovoviviparous: the male scorpion will deposit a spermatophore, he then pulls female scorpion over the spermatophore so that it enters her genital opening, the pair will remain in that position for up to several minutes to ensure the spermatophore is deposited in the female's body.
 In the pregnant female, the young are arranged side by side, which gives the scorpion a distinct appearance.
 Gestation time for H. lepturus is unknown.
 Delivery can take up to six hours, and some mother scorpions die during this process.
 During delivery, the space between the carapace and the abdomen is contracted so the genital opening and pectines are in position to give birth.
 Offspring leave the mother's body tail-first, which is facilitated by slight movements by the young and contractile movements by the mother.
 Offspring are piled between the mother's legs during birth, and they are led onto her back by the mother after all have been born.
 The average amount of offspring H. lepturus have is 24.3 per delivery.
-The offering will stay on the mothers back for a period of time until they are mature enough to leave and disperse.
+The offspring will stay on the mothers back for a period of time until they are mature enough to leave and disperse.